Skip to content

 VRAM — how large a model you can load.
 The hard ceiling.
 A model that doesn’t fit in VRAM doesn’t run (or runs agonisingly slowly via system RAM offload).

 Tensor Cores — dedicated hardware for mixed-precision matrix operations.
-Enable QLoRA fine-tuning and accelerate inference on supported frameworks.
+Enable QLoRA adapter training and accelerate inference on supported frameworks.
 Arrived with Turing (RTX 2000 series).
 Absent from GTX cards including the GTX 1600 series.

 CUDA Compute Capability — the version floor that frameworks require.
 Ollama’s minimum is Compute 5.0 (Maxwell).
 Modern tools like bitsandbytes, Unsloth, and current quantisation kernels require 6.0+ (Pascal).
 Cards below Compute 5.0 are unsupported by any current inference framework.
 Maxwell (5.x) works for basic Ollama inference but is excluded from advanced tooling.